 “people judge their lives to be more satisfying and fulfilling, not because they feel more positive emotions per se, but because their greater positive emotions help them build resources for living successfully.”

 Building those resources is key, because we are on a path to make wellbeing, in ourselves and in community, available to all.
 And that takes moving away from a culture where fear, anger, greed, scarcity, and ignorance is normal.
 It takes choosing a path where wisdom and compassion become the norm, so that we are building resources, personally and collectively, where we can thrive.
-As the Buddhist monk and scholar Nyanaponika Thera wrote
+As the Buddhist monk and scholar Nyanaponika Thera wrote:

 “The world suffers.
 But most [people] have their eyes and ears closed.
 They do not see the unbroken stream of tears flowing through life; they do not hear the cry of distress continually pervading the world.
 Their own little grief or joy bars their sight, deafens their ears.
 Bound by selfishness, their hearts turn stiff and narrow.
 Being stiff and narrow, how should they be able to strive for any higher goal, to realize that only release from selfish craving will effect their own freedom from suffering? / It is compassion that removes the heavy bar, opens the door to freedom, makes the narrow heart as wide as the world.”